JohnScience/patterns/src/idioms/module-companion.md

 There is also an idiom where helper items for the function are defined in its body.
 Compared to that idiom, module-companion idiom has the advantage that the items from the *module-companion* are available in the function signature.

+### Ability to name exclusively function-centric items

+This pattern allows to give a sensible name to the items that are strictly function-centric and do not make sense on their own.
+This can help in making the code more readable and maintainable.

 ## Drawbacks

 ### Lacking language support